pat38webcrawler/webcrawler/README.md

 ## Basic explanations
 ### Server
-The webcrawler server exposes a very simple Rest API, with one single endpoint which allow to compute the sitemap of the provided base url (provided in client request parameters).
+The webcrawler server exposes a very simple Rest API, with one single endpoint allowing to compute the sitemap of the provided base url (provided in client request parameters).
 Basically it could be represented as follows :

 ![struct](global.PNG)

-For the sake of simplicity the server listen on port 8900 (but it coud be control either by a config parameter or by a parameter path at server laubch time)
+For the sake of simplicity the server listen on port 8900 (but it coud be controlled either by a config parameter or by a parameter passed at server laubch time)

 In order to improve performance and reliability, I don't rely on a recursive algorithm to compute the sitemap, though it seems the natural approach.
-The server compute concurrently the sitemap using goroutines (Could be seen as workers thread).
+The server computes concurrently the sitemap using goroutines (Could be seen as worker threads).
 I limited the number of workers to 20 but once again it could be very easily configurable via a config parameter.

 ### Data structure
 The data structure to store the site map is really simple (see schema below).
-It logically represents a tree and thus consist  of a chained struct Where Each node represents an url of the sitemap and contains a list of children nodes (representing its different child urls).
+It logically represents a tree and thus consists on a chained struct where each node represents an url of the sitemap and contains a list of children nodes (representing its different child urls).